joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-27-physics-covariant-derivative.md

   \end{align}
 $$

 Again, due to the flat coordinates $X$, the partials and Christoffel symbols are zero at the point of evaluation, and so the covariant derivative is zero.
+The piece in parenthesis becomes the definition for the covariant derivative of $g_{mn}$ when we don't want to keep explicit track of basis elements.

 <!-- ## Derivative of the metric tensor